starkayc/patchy/README.md

   uploads
 - Authenticated upload
 - Abuse repots
-- VPN blocking (Not really necessary, but still, it's a good addition)
 - Admin API:
   - IP blocks
   - Delete all files from one IP address